Invoice2go Terms of Service

 - You agree that your Disbursement Account will be enabled for ACH debits, and you agree to reimburse us for all penalties and fees resulting from the rejection of an ACH debit or credit to your Disbursement Account due to your Disbursement Account not being enabled for ACH debits.

 - Your Responsibilities.
-Any purchase or payment is solely between you and the End Customer; the Invoice2go Parties are not party to your transactions and assume no liability or responsibility for your products, services or offerings.
-The Invoice2go Parties are not your bank, agent, or trustee or otherwise involved in the flow of funds or payments.
-Any payment dispute must be resolved between you and the End Customer.
+Any purchase or payment is solely between you and the End Customer; and Invoice2go is not a party to your transactions and assume no liability or responsibility for your products, services or offerings.
+Invoice2go is not your bank, agent, or trustee or otherwise involved in the flow of funds or payments.
+Any dispute must be resolved between you and the End Customer.

 - Invoice2go Money Banking Services.
 Invoice2go partners with third-parties Unit and Blue Ridge Bank, N.A. (the “Bank”) to provide eligible Customers with the ability to establish a demand deposit account with the Bank (“Bank Account”) to store funds.
 Bank Accounts provide Customers with certain features and functionality, including but not limited to, withdrawing funds using a debit card and transferring funds out of the Bank Account via Automated Clearing House (“ACH”) transfers, collectively (“Banking Services”).

 To establish an account with the Bank to enable banking services, you will need to enter into certain additional agreements with the Bank (“Banking Agreements”).
 These Banking Agreements will be provided to you by the Bank should you choose to open a Bank Account.
 The Banking Agreements will be between you and the Bank.
 In the event of any inconsistency between these Terms and the Banking Agreements, these Terms will govern the relationship between you and Invoice2go, and the Banking Agreements will govern the relationship between you and the Bank.